 I don’t recommend that you do this for one very important reason.
 Green beans are a low acid food.

-When the canner reaches correct pressure, lower your heat to maintain that pressure.
-NOW start timing.
+- When the canner reaches correct pressure, lower your heat to maintain that pressure.

 Pints – process for 20 minutes